deeprest/sagaGitlabMirror/DEV.md

-## Remember
+# Remember
-* script execution order is the reason liftbots are updated first in the entites list, because they are added the list on Awake().
+* script execution order is the reason liftbots are updated first in the entites list, because they are added to the list on Awake().
-+ FIXED Linux: glitchy/wrong sprite shader for entities.
+* FIXED Linux: glitchy/wrong sprite shader for entities.
 This is because of texture compression settings on each individual texture.

-#### Remember: Composite Sprite Problems
-+ composite sprite render layers.
+* composite sprite render layers.
 Create a layer for each composite, or how to keep entire composites from interlacing with one another?
 SOLUTION: Animate a *struct* int for each piece, and update the sortingOrder of the SpriteRenderers from LateUpdate().
-+ pixel-perfect animations must be done in Unity for each piece.
+* pixel-perfect animations must be done in Unity for each piece.
 Snap to pixel density, use constant anim curves.
-+ 2d skeleton rigs, avatars, and IK can not be used with composites.
+* 2d skeleton rigs, avatars, and IK can not be used with composites.
 Skeletons use rotations, and these anims are not rotation-based.

 # Decide
 walljumping while auto-wallsliding